GridPlus/lattice-connect/README.md

 **Logging**

-If you want to mointor crash reports (i.e. logs from `pm2`, the process manager that starts up when you run `npm run start`), you should run:
+If you want to mointor crash reports (i.e. logs from `pm2`), you should run:

 ```
 npm run logs